 \subsection{Drone-based Response to Medical Emergencies}

-EMSs struggle to provide a timely response to medical emergencies leading to patients passing away due to the delayed arrival of ground ambulances \cite{HART}.
+EMSs struggle to provide a timely response to medical emergencies leading to patients passing away due to the delayed arrival of ground ambulances.
 Medical drones are viewed as an efficient solution to assist EMS professionals, including for overdoses.
 They can quickly deliver medicine to patients and take on-sight imagery to support EMS personnel and operations before the arrival of ambulances \cite{PULSIRI19}.
 We review next the literature on the use of drones for medical emergencies.
 We focus on overdoses, the topic of this study, and cardiac arrests to which most drone-related studies have been devoted in the medical sphere \cite{MERMIRI}.
 We refer the reader to \cite{211ROSSER} for a recent review on the use of drones in health care.

-\citeauthor{ye2019optdronenetwork} \cite{ye2019optdronenetwork} propose a drone-delivery optimization model for overdoses that is solved with a genetic algorithm and tested on suspected opioid overdose data from Durham County, NC.
-Their model reduces the response time to 4 minutes 38 seconds by using four drone bases and provides a 64.2\% coverage of the county. \citeauthor{gao2020dynamic} \cite{gao2020dynamic} propose a Markov decision model to select which drone should be dispatch to a reported overdose incident and to relocate the drone afterwards.
-Confronted with the curse of dimensionality, the authors develop a state aggregation heuristic to derive a lookup table policy.
-A simulation based on EMS data from Indiana reveals that the state aggregation approach outperforms the myopic policy currently used in practice, in particular when the overall request intensity gets higher.
-The authors report the difficulty to estimate the value function used within their approach.
-In a pilot feasibility study based on 30 simulated opioid overdose events, \citeauthor{ornato2020feasibility} \cite{ornato2020feasibility} report that all participants were able to administer the intranasal naloxone medication to the manikin within about two minutes after the 911 call and that 97\% of them felt confident that they could do it successfully in a real event.
+\citeauthor{ye2019optdronenetwork} \cite{ye2019optdronenetwork} propose a drone-delivery optimization model for overdoses solved with a genetic algorithm and tested on suspected opioid overdose data from Durham County, NC.
+The model reduces the response time to 4 minutes 38 seconds by using four drone bases and provides a 64.2\% coverage of the county. \citeauthor{gao2020dynamic} \cite{gao2020dynamic} propose a Markov decision process model \MLB{that selects which drone should be dispatched to an overdose incident and then relocates the drone.} Confronted with the curse of dimensionality, the authors develop a state aggregation heuristic to derive a lookup table policy.
+A simulation based on EMS data from Indiana reveals that the state aggregation approach outperforms the myopic policy used in practice, in particular when the overall request intensity gets higher, but also highlights the difficulty to estimate the value function. \citeauthor{ornato2020feasibility} \cite{ornato2020feasibility} report that all participants in a pilot feasibility study based on 30 simulated opioid overdoses were able to administer the intranasal naloxone medication to the manikin within about two minutes after the 911 call and that 97\% of them felt confident that they could do it successfully in a real event.